philspec/floww/readme.md

 3. **Set up the database:**

    - This application uses `@libsql/client` to connect to a SQLite database.
+   - If you want to run your local db, just replace the url in db connection to "file:your-db.db"
    - Create a `.env` file in the root directory and set the following environment variables:

      ```